BESL Pro Season 5

 Only the captain has the right to make changes to Team’s profile.

-In order for a change to be official, Team’s captain has to inform League admins about any changes that he/she wants to make to their Team profile no later than 3 hours before the next League game.
+In order for a change to be official, Team’s captain has to inform League admins about any changes that he/she wants to make to their Team profile.
 Changes include but are not limited to:

 Changing the Team name